spree/spree_paypal_checkout/README.md

-# Spree Paypal checkout
+# Spree PayPal Checkout

-This is a Paypal checkout extension for [Spree Commerce](https://spreecommerce.org), an open source e-commerce platform built with Ruby on Rails.
+This is the official PayPal Checkout extension for [Spree Commerce](https://spreecommerce.org).

+This PayPal Checkout integration is bundled in the [Spree Starter](https://github.com/spree/spree_starter/) for your development convenience.

+Or you could follow the [installation instructions](https://spreecommerce.org/docs/integrations/payments/paypal).

+If you like what you see, consider giving this repo a GitHub star :star:

+Thank you for supporting Spree open-source :heart:

 ## Installation